 Tier 3 - Students identified as requiring Tier 3 intervention will receive individualized interventions beyond the 90-minute reading block and iii.
 This instruction will be intensified by increasing frequency or duration, decreasing the group size, and/or increasing academic engagement.
-To accommodate for additional instructional time, students' art, music, social science, physical education, and character education class schedules may be modified.
+Tier 3 include 150 minutes (Tier 2) plus 60 min of tier 3. accommodate for additional instructional time, students' art, music, social science, physical education, and character education class schedules may be modified.
 At a minimum, students will receive 30 minutes of art and music, 60 minutes of social science, and 60 minutes of physical education each week.
 Ongoing progress monitoring will occur more frequently than at Tier 2.